ZeppelinDesignLabs/Macchiato-Mini-Synth/README.md

 # Macchiato-Mini-Synth
 Mini Synth software sketches, executables, code development, new releases.
-ALWAYS USE LATEST VERSION!
-Current Release is 1.1.0; file names include v1_171009.
+ALWAYS USE LATEST RELEASE!

 ## INTRODUCTION

 The Macchiato Mini Synth by Zeppelin Design Labs is a nifty digital synthesizer that fits in the palm of your hand.
 The control software was developed in the Arduino environment, incorporating the Mozzi Sound Synthesis library by Tim Barrass.
 The software runs on an AtMega 644PA microcontroller.

-On this GitHub page, you can modify the original source code and propose changes to the Macchiato software.
-We may from time to time release updated and improved versions of the original software, or alternate versions with completely different functions and sounds.
-It is easy to edit the sketch (the program code, file ending in .ino) in Arduino verison 1.8.3.
-Detailed installation instructions are in the section PROGRAMMING THE MACCHIATO.
-Or you can just download new releases (the binary, or hex files, ending with .hex) and flash them to your Macchiato.
+On this GitHub page, you can modify the original source code (files ending in .ino) and propose changes to the Macchiato software.
+We may from time to time release updates, or even alternate versions with  different functions and sounds.
+Currently, the sketch must be edited and compiled in Arduino 1.0.5r2.
+It will not run properly if compiled in later versions.
+It takes some setup of the IDE to get the sketch to compile properly.
+Instructions are in the section PROGRAMMING THE MACCHIATO.
+On the other hand, it's easy to just download new releases (the binary, or hex files, ending with .hex) and flash them to your Macchiato.
 This is covered in the following section.

 ## FLASHING A BINARY TO YOUR MACCHIATO